levantail/JohnsAlg/README.md

 # JohnsAlg

-Here is implementation of Johnson algorithm for 2 machines and more ( usualy to 10)
+Here is implementation of Johnson algorithm for 2 machines and more ( usually to 10 but can be more)